 Increasing your 401(k) contributions can add up

-Over time, even a seemingly small percentage increase in your contributions can make a big difference.
+Over time, even a seemingly small percentage change in your contributions can make a big difference.

 There's the potential to benefit from saving and investing as much money as possible in a 401(k) account, within certain limits.